 From 1899 to 1902 the land around the Hill of Tara was extensively excavated by a group known as the British Israelites.
 The excavations resulted from the group's belief that the Holy Covenant was buried there, based on a connection between the Bible, Ireland and Egypt.
 Nothing of interest was found.

-Visitors who set off in search of ramparts and turrets are likely to walk past Dublin Castle in search for something more medieval-looking.
+Visitors who set off in search of ramparts and turrets are likely to walk past Dublin Castle in search of something more medieval-looking.
 So, be warned that there won't be jousting and suits of armour.
-For 700 years the bastion of British rule in Ireland, the castle is really a Victorian architectural mish-mash, and wouldn't look out of place in London or Paris.
+For 700 years, the bastion of British rule in Ireland, the castle is really a Victorian architectural mish-mash, and wouldn't look out of place in London or Paris.

 This is perhaps one of the more sedate attractions you'll find set against Dublin's bustling backdrop, and it's certainly not a day out for the kids, but the 45-minute tours are frequent and informative.
 A visit to the castle will appeal to anyone who has a keen interest in Irish history.